 Conduct Learn to be respectful to other people online and their online work.
 Begin to understand that their work says something about them self and to take proper ownership of it.
 Learn the importance of turning off power to save energy.
 Know there are writing conventions for electronic communication (language, tone, accuracy).
 Start to be aware of copyright issues and plagiarism; that taking text or images from some sites may be stealing other people's work.
 Know it is important to respect others' feelings and electronic work Understand the importance of appropriate online behaviour and that online bullying is unacceptable.
 Know to whom to report any incident.
 Understand the importance of creating a positive "digital footprint" and the need to help others to preserve theirs (by uploading only content that creates a positive image of yourself and others).
-Have an awareness of the need to check for copyright when downloading content from the internet, whether it can be legally re-used and how to credit other people's work --------- --- -- ---
+Have an awareness of the need to check for copyright when downloading content from the interpole whether it can be legally. check for copyright when